JohnMugambi/alx-pre_course/0x01-git/README.md

-This is my second adme file
+This is my second README file